sui_core/validator_client_monitor/

 /// The monitor runs a background task for health checks and uses

-/// exponential moving averages to smooth client-side measurements.
+/// moving averages to smooth client-side measurements.

 pub struct ValidatorClientMonitor<A: Clone> {